 Labor and Delivery Travel Nurse Pay in Iowa

-L&D is one of the steadier-paying lanes in travel nursing — specialty experience, call requirements at a lot of units, and year-round demand all push rates up.
+L&D is one of the steadier-paying lanes in travel nursing.
+Specialty experience, call requirements at a lot of units, and year-round demand all push rates up.
 Based on current market data, weekly pay for labor and delivery travel nurses in Iowa generally lands in the $1,950 to $2,800 per week range, with the exact number driven by market, call structure, shift, and your experience level.
 Contracts with heavy call at the busier programs and high-risk academic units tend toward the top end.
 One Iowa wrinkle: the cost of living across much of the state runs lower than the big coastal markets, so a stipend that feels tight elsewhere can stretch noticeably further here.

-• Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends
+- Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends

-• Tax-free housing stipend paid directly to you.
-You find and book your own place — Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+- Tax-free housing stipend paid directly to you.
+You find and book your own place, and while Junxion doesn’t arrange or provide the housing itself, your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs, and in our guide to how travel nurse stipends work.)

-• Tax-free meals and incidentals (M&IE) stipend included in your package
+- Tax-free meals and incidentals (M&IE) stipend as part of the package

-• Travel reimbursement to and from your assignment
+- Travel reimbursement to and from the assignment

-• Call pay on top of base, which matters in L&D since many Iowa contracts — especially at rural units — carry call
+- Call pay on top of base, which matters in L&D since many Iowa contracts (especially at rural units) carry call

-• Completion bonuses on select contracts and a 401(k) with contribution options
+- Completion bonuses on select contracts and a 401(k) with contribution options

 Licensing and Credentialing for Iowa L&D Contracts

-• Active RN license (compact preferred), required and current before your start date
+- Active RN license (compact preferred), required and current before your start date

-• Electronic fetal monitoring (EFM) competency: AWHONN intermediate or advanced fetal monitoring is the standard — reading and acting on strips is the core of intrapartum safety
+- Electronic fetal monitoring (EFM) competency: AWHONN intermediate or advanced fetal monitoring is the standard.
+Reading and acting on strips is the core of intrapartum safety

-• RNC-OB a plus, and C-section circulating or scrub experience is a strong asset at units where L&D covers cesareans; some units also like STABLE
+- RNC-OB a plus, and C-section circulating or scrub experience is a strong asset at units where L&D covers cesareans; some units also like STABLE

 How Iowa Compares for L&D Travelers